Polonnaruwa is a city located in the North Central Province of Sri Lanka, is known as the second kingdom of ancient Sri Lanka.

 Lotus Pond has been built in 12th century.
 This elegant pond was made similar to eight petals of the lotus flower, with four tiers.

 Kumara Pokuna (The pond of the Prince)

-The pond attached to King Parakramabahu’s palace and has been used for royal bath.
-This has been built in shape of four tiers.
+This pond is attached to King Parakramabahu’s palace and had been used for royal bath.
+This was built in shape of four tiers.
 Two dragon shaped gargoyles in two sides of the staircase led water into the pond,conducted through underground pipe lines from the canal nearby.
 A stone water lock on the east side of the pond has been used to exit the used water.
-The Pavilion which can see today near to the pond has been the changing room those days.
+The Pavilion which can see today near to the pond was the changing room those days.
 It is also believed that there were trees and flower plants grown in and around this garden pond.
 It is mentioned that 3 varieties of jasmine and red and blue lotuses were planted here.

 Somawathie Chaithya Sanctuary

 Somawathie Chaithya is located on the left bank of the Mahaweli River.
 The Chaithya was named after Princess Somawathie, the sister of King Kavantissa and the wife of regional ruler Prince Abhaya.
 The Chaithya was built by Prince Abhaya.
 Large number of wild animals such as elephants, wild buffalos, deer and other grass-eating animals can be seen within the sanctuary.

 This was the meeting place of the ruler’s ministers.
 This is located near to King Parakramabahu’s palace.
 At the entrance there are two flights of steps with moonstones.
 It is said that the acoustic of the council chamber was so good and even king could hear the sound of ministers standing at the far end of the chamber.